 Interchange-plus is a credit card processing pricing model where a processor passes the cost of interchange and assessments to a business separate from its markup.
-The processor’s markup is typically applied as a fixed percentage and fixed transaction fee.
+Processors typically apply the markup as a fixed percentage and fixed transaction fee.

 This is how Wells Fargo’s interchange-plus pricing functions, as well.
 However, the Interchange Clearing Fee adds an additional charge over the original stated markup.

-We’ve seen the charge for the Interchange Clearing Fee range from 0.25%-0.50%, but Wells Fargo is able to charge whatever it wants, so I assume it has been assessed at percentages outside of this range.
+We’ve seen the charge for the Interchange Clearing Fee range from 0.25%-0.50%.
+However, Wells Fargo is able to charge whatever it wants, so I assume it has been assessed at percentages outside of this range.

-The clearing fee is applied without justification to any interchange category that Wells Fargo does not feel qualifies for the base interchange markup.
+Wells Fargo applies the fee without justification to any interchange category that it does not feel qualifies for the base interchange markup.
 The lack of any detail that outlines the volume being surcharged is what makes this fee exceptionally opaque.

 For example, Wells Fargo may assess the Interchange Clearing Fee on 80% of a business’s total sales volume, but no detail is provided as to why such a large amount of volume was surcharged.
-The Interchange Clearing Fee essentially functions the same as a “non-qualified” rate does in a tiered pricing model: you can’t tell when it’s going to be applied, and it means higher charges than necessary for some transactions.
+The Interchange Clearing Fee essentially functions the same as a “non-qualified” rate in a tiered pricing model: you can’t tell when it will apply, and it means you’ll pay more than necessary on some transactions.

 The Interchange Clearing Fee at work

-The following example is taken from a Wells Fargo credit card processing statement where the business’s gross Visa, MasterCard, and Discover sales volume is $125,265.
-As you can see from the highlighted row in the snippet, Wells Fargo is charging an Interchange Clearing Fee on $56,396.
+Here’s an example Wells Fargo credit card processing statement.
+In this statement, the business’s gross Visa, MasterCard, and Discover sales volume is $125,265.
+As you can see from the highlighted row, Wells Fargo charged an Interchange Clearing Fee on $56,396.
 That’s an additional surcharge on 45% of gross volume.